fhajjat/time_calculator/README.md

 # time_calculator
 One of freecodecamp's challenges

-You will be working on this project with our Replit starter code.

-Start by importing the project on Replit.
-Next, you will see a .replit window.
-Select Use run command and click the Done button.
 Write a function named add_time that takes in two required parameters and one optional parameter:

 a start time in the 12-hour clock format (ending in AM or PM)